TotallyGuy/Mannerism/conflicts.md

 #### **Tests**

 A Test is against the environment.
 The GM declares a difficulty number from 1 to 8, 1 being easy and 8 being very hard and privately thinks of a Complication taking inspiration from one of the following themes: Hostility, Time, Collateral, Consumption or Confusion.
+The GM places this card face down.
 These can be abstract and can take the form of a success with a cost.

 #### **Confrontations**

 A Confrontation is against another character, one controlled by the GM or another player.
-If a player feels like the Confrontation stake is too high, they may leave the scene (or have the other character removed from the scene).
+If a player feels like the Confrontation stake is too high, they may leave the scene (or, if they have some great authority, have the other character removed from the scene).
 This may only be prevented by the other player opting for a Confrontation with "keep them there" as their sole Intention against the party that tries to leave.
 A further Confrontation can follow when a party is unable to just leave.

 #### **Resolution**

 The player then selects their character's Manner and describes their character's actions in line with it.
+They place the Manner card.

 Characters with at least a rating of one in the relevant Skill or Spell can help in Conflicts.
 Help provides a +1 bonus, but the helper will be included in the failure consequence should their friend fail.

-To see who has won we compare cards or check the relevant table to see how the Manner interacts.
-If the outcome is “Win”, then the player succeeds their Task, and their Intention comes to pass.
-If the outcome is “Lose”, then the player fails their Task and loses their Intention, the GM gets to involve their Complication or has the opponent’s Intention come to pass.
+To see who has won we compare cards to see how the Manner interacts.
+If the outcome says the Manner beats the opponent, then the player succeeds their Task, and their Intention comes to pass.
+If the outcome says it loses to the opponent, then the player fails their Task and loses their Intention, the GM gets to involve their Complication or has the opponent’s Intention come to pass.
 In any other outcome we compare numbers.

 #### **Test Resolution Table**